 Tipping : always a conundrum.
 Basically here in Italy the Italians rarely leave a tip and some of this is to do with the fact that a cover charge has already been paid.
 If they do leave a tip it’s for outstanding service / food etc. The reason for this is that being a waiter is considered a profession here with a ‘living wage’ so there is no need to feel obliged, that said it’s a lovely gesture if you’ve been well looked after.

-The cafe culture is alive and well in Italy and never more than around Lake Garda with so many beautiful views to take in, as you sit in the sun.
-People watching is also a really great wait to pass some time.
+The cafe culture is alive and thriving in Italy and never more than around Lake Garda with so many beautiful views to take in, as you sit in the sun.
+People watching is also a really great way to pass some time over your coffee, beer or Spritz.

 Coffee : an important part of daily life here and as individual as the person drinking it, there really are a 100 variations.
 Good to know is that a café will get you a little black espresso, a latte (an often used term in the UK) will get you an odd look and a glass of hot milk as my brother-in-law discovered on his first visit!
 A cappuccino, according to Italian laws of digestion, should not be ordered past 10am.
 If you want more tips on how to cafe like a local check out this link http://www.telegraph.co.uk/travel/destinations/europe/italy/6246202/Italian-coffee-culture-a-guide.html